ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v2_batch_api.rst

 File Indicator Considerations
 """""""""""""""""""""""""""""

 File Indicators may have one or more of the following hashes: MD5, SHA1, and SHA256.
-When using the Batch API, you can provide values for these hashes using either of the following methods.
+When using the Batch API, you can provide values for these hashes using either of the following methods:

+- Define hashes in the Indicator's summary
+- Define hashes individually

 **Define Hashes in the Indicator's Summary**